Non-binary wedding couple photoshoot

 Locations

 Rachel and I were originally married at St Nicholas Church in Charlwood.
-It is a very old church and has a wonderful churchyard around in which we were able to have pictures taken on our wedding day, and later to recreate some of those moment during out non-binary couple photoshoot.
+It is a very old church and has a wonderful churchyard around in which we were able to have pictures taken on our wedding day.
+And then later to recreate some of those moment during out non-binary couple photoshoot.
 We also visited a big house near-by and took some photos in the garden there.
-Stanhill Court, now a hotel, has been a part of my family’s history so taking creating our new chapter together on that patch of ground was very special.
-I have a coupl of pictures of my family living in the house on my About me page.
+Stanhill Court, now a hotel, has been a part of my family’s history for over one hundred years.
+So taking creating our new chapter together on that patch of ground was very special.
+I have a couple of pictures of my family living in the house on my About me page.

 romantic-photoshoot bride in a-church-window